NationalAssociationOfRealtors/EngagementOnChain/README.md

 # Distributed REALTOR Engagement Tracking on Hyperledger Fabric
-Distributed REALTOR Engagement Tracking on Hyperledger is a boilerplate application to get you up and running quickly with your own blockchain application.
+REALTOR Engagement Tracking is a simple application to demonstrate how blockchain technology could be used to track REALTOR involvement at all levels of the association.
+It is designed to be able to get up up and running quickly.
 With this app you can run locally as well as on IBM Bluemix.
 There is a simple Angular frontend application, a NodeJS backend application and of course a blockchain network, all running in containers.
 Locally, the REALTOR Engagement Tracking starts up a blockchain network using Docker containers; on Bluemix you can use the Blockchain service.

 The REALTOR Engagement Tracking uses Hyperledger Fabric v0.6.1-preview and HFC 0.6.5.